bmoren/p5js-cheat-sheet/README.md

 I'm looking for help translating this cheat sheet into as many languages as possible!
 If you can assist, please reach out via in the issues tab or via the [p5.js forum post](https://discourse.processing.org/t/a-p5-js-cheat-sheet-for-beginners/8236/7)!

-## 1
-If you're not comfortable with HTML & Git, then please respond to (or open) the associated language issue with the translations for each cheatsheet section and a contributor will implement and confirm them with you before pushing them live!
+### If you're not comfortable with HTML & Git:
+No worries! – Please respond to (or open) the associated language issue with the translations for each cheatsheet section and a contributor will implement and confirm them with you before pushing them live!

-## 2
-If you are comfortable with HTML & making git pull requests, then please:
+### If you are comfortable with HTML & making git pull requests:
 + clone the repository
 + navigate to the `docs` folder
 + copy `index.html` & rename to `langcode.html` (where langcode is the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language you are translating.